zhenners/pygame1/README.md

 # Learning Game Development with Pygame

 Table of Contents
+1. Learning how to use VSCode
-1. Setting up the environment with Pygame
+2. Setting up the environment with Pygame
-2. Creating the display window
+3. Creating the display window
-3. Creating a game loop and event handling
+4. Creating a game loop and event handling
-4. Drawing on the window
+5. Drawing on the window
-5. Creating movement of characters
+6. Creating movement of characters
-6. Spawning enemies
+7. Spawning enemies
-7. Collision
+8. Collision
-8. Bonus items! - Adding sound, text (health & score) and bullets
+9. Bonus items! - Adding sound, text (health & score) and bullets

+# 1. How to use VSCode

+Here are some things you need to know to use VSCode!

+1. Running your code: Just like the 'green flag' button on Scratch, we type this commmand ``` python3 main.py ``` in the ```terminal```.
+Or you can press the ``` up ``` button on the keyboard to avoid always typing the command.
+2. Debugging: Sometimes your code will not run and we don't know why!
+Not to worry, the ```terminal``` lets you know where the error is in your code.

-# Setting up the environment with Pygame
+# 2. Setting up the environment with Pygame
 Goal: Import library and initialise Pygame

 What you'll learn: